-Located near Virginia’s capitol city of Richmond, the City of Hopewell sits on 11 square miles at the confluence of the Appomattox and James Rivers.
-The city developed into an industrial hub in the early 1900s, with many manufacturing giants building their factories in Hopewell, including Dupont, Honeywell, Evonik Industries, Smurfit-Stone, and Hercules.
-As a result, the city has many commercial corridors that were constructed prior to requirements for stormwater management, resulting in large expanses of impervious surfaces.
-Pollution due to decades of commercial use and economic disinvestment has reduced the environmental and aesthetic benefits local waterways could provide for residents.
+Located near Virginia’s capital, Richmond, the City of Hopewell sits on 11 square miles at the confluence of the Appomattox and James Rivers.
+The city developed into an industrial hub in the early 1900s, with many manufacturing giants, including DuPont, Allied Chemical, and WestRock, building their factories in Hopewell.

 Project Funders and Partners